wezzminer/Unfinished_LC3_Compiler/README.md

 	* The "first pass", which stores all leading labels with their associated memory addresses in an internal hashmap

- Now I just need to add the second pass, which generates the opcodes and creates the obj file
+ Now I just need to add the second pass, which generates the opcodes/instructions and creates the obj file